pgudlur/Matlab-files/README.md

-Pradeep's Matlab files used to teach Advanced Mechanics at Union College
+Pradeep's Matlab files used to teach Dynamics and Kinematics at Union College